Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Quaternion Nature of EM-Field

-Subsequent extension of dual symmetry for the EM-field with sources leads also to known requirement of the existence of two type of other physical quantities - two type of charges and two type of intrinsic moments of the particles or the absorbing (dispersive) centers in condensed matter.
-They can be considered to be the components of complex charge, or dual charge (in another equivalent terminology) of so called dually charged particles, which were described theoretically (see \cite{Tomilchick}).
-We have to remark, that setting into EM-field theory of two type of charges and two type of intrinsic moments is actual, since recent discovery of dually charged quasiparticles \cite{Yearchuck_Yerchak} and the particles with pure imaginary electric intrinsic moments \cite{Yearchuck_PL} in condensed matter, - respectively, spin-Peierls $\pi$-solitons and Su-Schrieffer-Heeger $\sigma$-solitons in carbynoids, is clear experimental proof, that EM-field theory with complex charges and complex intrinsic moments has physical content.
-EM-field theory with complex charges and complex intrinsic moments ceases consequently to be the only formal model, which although is very suitable for many technical calculations, but was considered upto now to be mathematical abstraction, in which magnetic charges and magnetic currents are fictitious quantities.
-Similar conclusion concerns the conception of complex characteristics of EM-field in the matter.
+We have to remark, that setting into EM-field theory of two type of charges and two type of intrinsic moments is actual, since recent above cited discovery of dually charged quasiparticles \cite{Yearchuck_Yerchak} and the particles with pure imaginary own electric moments \cite{Yearchuck_PL} in condensed matter, - respectively, spin-Peierls $\pi$-solitons and Su-Schrieffer-Heeger $\sigma$-solitons in carbynoids and polyvinilidenhalogenides, is clear experimental proof, that EM-field theory with complex charges and complex electric dipole moments has physical content.
+EM-field theory in the matter with complex charges and complex electric dipole moments ceases, consequently, to be the only formal model, which although is very suitable for many technical calculations, but was considered upto now to be the mathematical abstraction, in which magnetic charges and magnetic currents are fictitious quantities.
+Similar conclusion concerns the conception ofthe other electric and magnetic characteristics of the matter.
 Given conception agrees well with all practice of electric circuits' calculations.
-Very fruitfull mathematical method for electric circuits' calculations, which uses all complex electric characteristics, see for example \cite {Angot}, was also considered earlier the only to be formal, but convenient mathematical technique.
+Very fruitfull above indicated mathematical method for electric circuits' calculations, which uses all complex electric characteristics, see for example \cite {Angot}, was also considered earlier the only to be formal, but convenient mathematical technique (haw it was accentuated abov).
 Informality of given technique gets now natural explanation.
-It has to be taken into account however, that in the case $\theta = 0$ we have well known electrodynamics with odd P-parity of electric field and even P-parity of magnetic field.
-In given case all the EM-field characteristics are real and by using in calculations of the complex quantities, we have always add the corresponding complex conjugate quantities.
-At the same time in the case $\theta \neq 0$ it will be incorrect, since both the real observable quantities, which corresponds to any complex EM-field characteristics have to be retained.
-Independent conclusion follows also from gauge invariance above considered (Sec.I).
-Really, the presence of complex charge means that 4-vector of current $j_\mu$ for any complex field is complex vector.
-In its turn, it means, that independently on starting origin of the charges and currents in the matter [they can be result of presence of Dirac field or another complex field] all the characteristics of EM-field in the matter have also to be complex-valued.
-Given conclusion follows immediately from Maxwell equations, since complex current $j_\mu$ enters explicitly Maxwell equations.
-It is also substantial, that Maxwell equations are invariant under the transformation of EM-field functions by relationship (\ref{eq10}).

 Let us designate the terms in (\ref{eq1c})

 The Maxwell equations for the EM-field ($\vec {E'}$, $\vec {H'}$) in the matter in general case of both type of charged particles (that is electrically and magnetically charged), including dually charged particles are